About

 Employment

-There were approximately 207,000 wage and salary jobs in the mining industry in 2004; around 72,000 in coal mining; 27,000 in metal mining; and 108,000 in nonmetallic mineral mining.
-According to the Energy Information Administration, there were around 1,400 coal mining operations in 26 States in 2003.
-Over half of all coal mines are in three States -- Kentucky, Pennsylvania, and West Virginia.
+Mining jobs are heavily concentrated in the parts of the country where large resource deposits exist.
+Three out of 4 jobs in the oil and gas extraction industry are located in Texas, California, Oklahoma, and Louisiana.
+Although there were almost 1,400 coal mining operations in 26 States in 2007, over two-thirds of all coal mines, and over half of all mine employees, were located in just three States -- Kentucky, Pennsylvania, and West Virginia, according to the Energy Information Administration.
 Other States employing large numbers of coal miners are Alabama, Illinois, Indiana, Virginia, and Wyoming.
-Metal mining is more prevalent in the West and Southwest, particularly in Arizona, Colorado, Nevada, New Mexico, and Utah.
+Metal mining is more prevalent in the West and Southwest, particularly in Arizona, Nevada, and Montana, and iron ore mining in Minnesota and Michigan.
 Nonmetallic mineral mining is the most widespread, as quarrying of nonmetallic minerals, such as stone, clay, sand, and gravel, is done in nearly every State.
 In many rural areas, mining operations are the main employer.
-About 73 percent of mining establishments employ fewer than 20 workers.
+About 79 percent of mining establishments employ fewer than 20 workers.

 Degree Paths into this Industry